googleapis/google-cloud-cpp/README.md

 We make no guarantees around the **contents** of such data.
 For example, we may change the format of our logs, or the names of our spans without notice.

-This says nothing about the APIs that programmatically enable logging and tracing.
-Those APIs are no different than any other public APIs in our library.
+The APIs to programmatically enable logging and tracing have the same guarantees as any other public APIs in our libraries.

 ### Documentation and Comments